Klink5D/biome-shiny/README.md

 Community Composition takes the user's input to display a variety of abundance plots: abundance by subject, relative abundance data and a taxa prevalence plot.

 The app is in very early stages and thus is extremely buggy and unfit for any actual work.
-I would hope that by the end, it'll be a functional, user-friendly app that allows even those with little bioinformatics knowledge to perform a thorough metagenomics analysis without having to go look through heaps of documentation.
+I would hope that by the end, it'll be a functional, user-friendly app that allows even those with little bioinformatics knowledge to perform a thorough microbiome analysis without having to go look through heaps of documentation.

 Citations: